sgi-demos/Reality_MiSTer/README.md

 Graphics can leverage the IRIS GL software reference rasterizer work done for the [Alice4](https://lkesteloot.github.io/alice/alice4/) project and extended by the [sgi-demos](https://github.com/sgi-demos) project.
 And of course SGI emulation will be of immense help too: [MAME](https://github.com/mamedev/mame/tree/master/src/mame/sgi) and [IRIS](https://github.com/techomancer/iris).

-The name 'Reality' is chosen as it alludes to SGI's 'Project Reality' code name for the N64 work, along with SGI's Reality Engine and Infinite Reality systems.
+The name 'Reality' is chosen as it alludes to SGI's 'Project Reality' code name for their N64 work, along with SGI's Reality Engine and Infinite Reality systems.
 And unlike emulation, it brings SGI hardware back to *reality*.

 # Project Plan